dart-lang/site-www/src/install.md

 ---
 title: Install Dart
 description: The bundles that support the Dart language.
-permalink: /install
 toc: false
 ---

-The [DartPad][]{: target="_blank"} is a great way to learn how to write a simple app in the Dart language, once you are ready to develop real apps, you need the Dart SDK.
+Although [DartPad][]{: target="_blank"} is a great way to learn how to write a simple app, once you're ready to develop real apps, you need an SDK.

-Install the Dart SDK for your platform.
+Install the SDK for your platform.

 {:.card-grid}
 - {:.card.narrow}[![Flutter logo][]{: width="100px"}][Flutter install]{:.no-automatic-external}